Join our FREE webinar: "Análisis de Carbono-14: Clave para Validar Ingredientes Naturales"

 Manufacturers of biobased deodorants may use the USDA Certified Biobased label on their products as soon as their application in the USDA BioPreferred Program is approved.
 Minimum biobased content requirement for deodorants is 73%.

-Businesses whose products meet the requirements can apply to join the USDA BioPreferred Program.
-This allows businesses to display the USDA Certified Biobased Product Label on their products, packaging and marketing materials.
+Food service products are one of the product categories designated by the USDA BioPreferred Program.
+Successful applicants can use the USDA Certified Biobased Product Label on their products, packaging and marketing materials.